greguu/bios/README.md

 - Note: This motherboard does need updated BMC for better fan control.
 Make sure you have updated the BMC SOC flash as well.
   Check with vendor on updated released directly!
 Use below links at your own risk!

+- If system freezes randomly when using modified BIOS with undervolting try to disable the BMC in BIOS.

 - Vendor Links:
   [Official BMC firmware](https://drive.google.com/file/d/13n3X6cydaHWNnvgJijHUf6cQ-x7x8e5b/edit)